Malaysia Fast Facts

 Malaysia is made up of two noncontiguous regions: West Malaysia on the Malay Peninsula, which consists of 11 states, and East Malaysia, on the island of Borneo, which consists of two states.

-The political coalition Barisan Nasional had been in power for more than 50 years, but was defeated by coalition of opposition parties led by a former leader, Mahathir bin Mohamad, in 2018.
+The political coalition Barisan Nasional had been in power for more than 50 years, but was defeated by a coalition of opposition parties led by former leader, Mahathir Mohamad, in 2018.

 Opposition leader Anwar Ibrahim, has received media attention in connection with missing Malaysia Airlines Flight 370.
-Pilot Zaharie Ahmad Shah is a distant relative and Ibrahim supporter.
+Pilot Zaharie Ahmad Shah was a distant relative and Anwar supporter.

+Since Malaysia's independence in 1957, the sultans who are the hereditary monarchs in nine of the country's 13 states have selected one of themselves to serve a five-year term as king.
+The king's role is largely ceremonial in Malaysia, and the power to govern resides with the federal Parliament and the prime minister.

 Timeline: